marouanebatrone/TextcSpeech/README.md

 # TextcSpeech

-TextcSpeech is a web application that converts text to speech using the Google Cloud Text-to-Speech API.
+TextcSpeech is a web application that converts text to speech using the Google Cloud Text-to-Speech API. <br>
 This project allows users to input text, convert it to speech, listen to the generated audio, and download it as an MP3 file.

 ## Features